Healing in the Valley: How Faith, Therapy, and Internal Family Systems Are Transforming Grief

 Biology, Psychology, and Theology: Healing All Parts of Me

-Grief has a way of showing you that healing is not just spiritual or emotional — it’s biological too.
+Grief shows us that healing is not just spiritual or emotional — it’s biological too.

 Your nervous system holds onto trauma.
 Your brain wires itself around pain.
 Your body craves safety when your heart feels shattered.

-That’s why my own healing journey — and the work I do with clients — involves all three:
+My healing journey — and the work with clients — involves all three:

-We are not just minds or bodies or souls.
+We are not just minds, bodies, or souls.
 We are integrated beings, created with intention — and worth healing, wholly.

 Grief has humbled me.
 I am dust and vapor.
-But by grace, I am beloved dust.
+Yet by grace, I am beloved dust.

 Helpful Resources for Your Healing Journey